 At level 4pCi/L, the radon you inhale is the same as:

 Your risk at 2pCi/L is the same as:

 As your radon number doubles so does your risk!

 So at 10pCi/L your risk is like smoking more than a pack a day!

 So 4pCi/L in summer could be considerably higher in December.
-Thus an average of well above the EPA action level can be assumed.
+Thus, an average of well above the EPA action level can be assumed.

-Where as the the opposite may be true of a level of 4pCi/L in winter.
+Whereas the opposite may be true of a level of 4pCi/L in winter.
 Thus the only way to really know for sure is conduct a long term test to account for the fluctuations through out the seasons.

-Also to consider is the time spent in the lowest level of the building.
-If your level is 2pCi/L in a basement used only for storage then it's likely that your exposure will be low.
+Also important to consider is the time spent in the lowest level of the building.
+If your level is 2pCi/L in a basement used only for storage, then it's likely that your exposure will be low.
 But if you have a forced air furnace and central AC system this could create the same level on all floors of the home when in operation.

 To be sure of your exposure a long term test kit will give the best picture of overall exposure to radon in your home.

 Fast Facts | How to Test | Understanding Radon Levels | Health Dangers | United States Risk Map | Major Risks for Smokers | Test Kit Guide